GRAINS-Soy, grains climb as energy prices rise, dollar cools

-Spot U.S. crude oil futures CLc1 were up $4 a barrel, or 4.6%, lifting grain futures.
+Spot U.S. crude oil futures CLc1 were up more than $4 a barrel, or 5%, lifting grain futures.

 "Crude is up and the dollar is sharply lower, so that is helping everything.
 It's the energy, and the bean oil blend into diesel fuel," said Sherman Newlin, an analyst with Risk Management Commodities.